 Must all company accounts be audited?

-- Have a balance sheet total of not more than £3.26 million.
+- have a balance sheet total of not more than £3.26 million

 Are all types of small companies eligible for the exemption?

-- A parent company or subsidiary undertaking (unless dormant for the period during which it was a subsidiary) except where the group:
+- a parent company or subsidiary undertaking (unless dormant for the period during which it was a subsidiary) except where the group:

-- qualifies as a small group or would qualify if all the bodies; corporate in the group were companies; and
+- qualifies as a small group or would qualify if all the bodies corporate in the group were companies; and

 - the turnover for the whole group is not more than £6.5 million net (or £7.8 million gross); and

 - the combined balance sheet total is not more than £3.26 million net (or £3.9 million gross)

 - a company that at any time in the financial year in question was:

 - a company that carries on insurance market activity; or

 - a special register body as defined in section 117(1) of the Trade Union and Labour Relations (Consolidation) Act 1992 (c.
 52) or an employers' association as defined in section 122 of that Act or Article 4 of the Industrial Relations (Northern Ireland) Order 1992 (S.I.
 1992/807 (N.I.
 5)).

-A company where an audit is required by a member or members holding at least 10% of the nominal value of issued share capital, or holding 10% of any class of share or - in the case of a company limited by guarantee - 10% of its members in number.
+- a company where an audit is required by a member or members holding at least 10% of the nominal value of issued share capital, or holding 10% of any class of share or - in the case of a company limited by guarantee - 10% of its members in number.

-Some flat management companies that would otherwise qualify for exemption may have to prepare audited accounts to comply with the terms of their lease.
+- some property management companies that would otherwise qualify for exemption may have to prepare audited accounts to comply with the terms of their lease.